Shop by Species

 Rating:

 Last night we did a test run on a few panels with some of the cold press glue and they turned out perfect.
-We opted for the cold press glue over the unibond glue because this glue sets up in an hour.
-(The unibond takes about 6 hours if I remember correctly.)
+We opted for the cold press glue over an other glue because this glue sets up in an hour.

 Overall, I am very happy with this glue and I think most woodworkers will feel the same way.